samypr100/backports.asyncio.runner/README.md

 `asyncio.Task`.
 Important Note: `asyncio.Task` is **only** patched on the `Runner`, not globally, hence there should be no side effects to external code when using this module.

 Currently, a backport of `_CTask` is not provided on this package and not in scope at this time.
-This means that there's a likely a slight performance degradation when using this `asyncio.Runner` implementation over the one in Python 3.11 or above.
+This means that there's a slight performance degradation when using this `asyncio.Runner` implementation over the one in Python 3.11 or above.